Found a bird? 707-484-6502 8:30am to 5:30pm

 We understand flies can be vectors of disease and a serious problem for farm animals.
 If sticky fly traps are part of your barn's fly management plan, please safely contain the trap in a cylindrical cage made of 1/2-3/4" aviary or poultry wire.
 Suspend the trap in the center of the cage and close the top and bottom of the cage (like the top of a milk carton) to prevent birds from entering the wire cage.
 Hang the cage and trap as per usual using wire or baling twine.
 The flies will have no problem accessing the trap and the cage will keep the birds out.

 See our Songbird-safe Rodent Control information for ways to manage rodent problems safely.
+If you're contemplating using snap traps, please NEVER place snap traps outdoors!
+Only use snap traps indoors where songbirds cannot access them.

-Nesting season for songbirds in California begins February 15 and ends in early September.
+Nesting season for songbirds in California begins February 15 and ends mid-September.
 Songbirds expend a tremendous amount of energy during the breeding season.
 They have to secure territory, attract a mate, find a place to nest, build the nest, lay and incubate the eggs, and then spend weeks feeding and caring for their young.
-They are masters at camouflaging their nests, making them difficult to spot.
+They are masters at camouflaging their nests, making them very difficult to spot.
 Please don't risk displacing a nest of baby birds by accidentally trimming away branches that could be holding or concealing their home.

 Our native songbirds, their active nests (containing eggs or chicks) and their young are protected by state and federal law.
 Please save trimming trees, intense pruning, and clearing brush for fall and winter when there is no risk of destroying an active nest.
 Review our Nesting Season page to learn more.